 Downsizing regret doesn’t usually come from effort.
 It comes from decisions made under time pressure, depleted energy, and incomplete information.

 This is where a well organised buyers agent matters.
-Separating the process into clear tracks - housing decisions, belongings reduction, financial modelling, and emotional pacing - reduces overload.
+Separating the process into clear tracks (housing decisions, belongings reduction, financial modelling, contract review, emotional pacing) reduces overload.
+When we walk alongside downsizers, the work isn’t finding a smaller house.
+It’s sequencing the transition so nothing important has to be decided under pressure.

 Downsizing works best when it’s treated as a managed transition, not an event to power through.